Semantic Information in a model of Resource Gathering Agents: Acknowledgements

 \section{Acknowledgements}

 This project was partly made possible through the support of Grant 62417 from the John Templeton Foundation.
 The opinions expressed in this publication are those of the author(s) and do not necessarily reflect the views of the John Templeton Foundation.
+The authors thank the Center for Integrated Research Computing (CIRC) at the University of Rochester for providing computational resources and technical support.
 AK thanks Sosuke Ito for support and encouragement.
 JP is supported by ``Mar\'ia de Maezt\'u'' fellowship MDM-2014-0370-17-2.